 -

-Use an email signature with your contact information (phone number, email address, and mailing address) (Doyle 2019b).
+Use an email signature with your contact information (email address, mailing address, and phone number) (Doyle 2019b).

 Creating the Subject Line and Email Signature for a Job Search